F5Networks/f5-ci-docs/docs/kubernetes/index.rst

    * You can use multiple |kctlr| instances to manage **separate** BIG-IP partitions.
    * You can create one (1) BIG-IP virtual server per Service port.
      *Create a separate* :ref:`virtual server F5 Resource ConfigMap <kctlr-create-vs>` *for each Service port you wish to expose.*

+- what `Service`_ it should manage, and
+- what objects it should create/update on the BIG-IP system for that Service.

+You can use F5 Resource ConfigMaps to deploy BIG-IP :ref:`virtual servers <kctlr-create-vs>` or :ref:`iApps <kctlr-deploy-iapps>`.

 The |kctlr| can: